Dai-Shogun – Great Revolution: Characters

 Main hero raised in a public bathhouse in Nagasaki.
-He can't control his fiery energy to become the strongest man, and spends his days taking on fights.
+He can't control his fiery energy well enough to become the strongest man, and spends his days taking on fights.
 He has dominated Nagasaki, but is not satisfied.
 There is a certain reason for which he breaks out in hives when he touches women, and that is why he is still a virgin.
 However, he does not know that being a virgin has great meaning to him.